Light Mode

 Joyce Carol Oates

-Her novel “We Were the Mulvaneys” tells the story of a close-knit family in upstate New York whose lives begin to unravel after a traumatic event involving their daughter.
+If you enjoy Saul Bellow’s sharp observations and complex characters, you might appreciate Joyce Carol Oates.
+Her novel “We Were the Mulvaneys” tells the story of a seemingly perfect family in rural New York, whose lives unravel after a traumatic event.

 15. 15